MichaCo/CacheManager/README.md

     * Current concrete implementation is based on the ASP.NET Core logging.
 Other implementation of CacheManager's ILoggerFactory might follow.
 * **Strongly typed** cache interface.
 * **Multiple layers**
 By having multiple cache handles managed by CacheManager, you can easily implement layered caches.
-For example an in process cache infront of your distributed cache, to make read access faster.
+For example an in process cache in front of your distributed cache, to make read access faster.
 CacheManager will synchronize those layers for you.
-    * `Put` and `Add` operations will always be excecuted on all cache handles registered on the manager.
+    * `Put` and `Add` operations will always be executed on all cache handles registered on the manager.
     * On `Get`, there are different configuration options defined by `CacheUpdateMode`, if the item was available in one cache handle:
         * None: No update across the cache handles on Get
         * Up: Updates the handles "above"